jakeharris/color-guard/README.md

 # color-guard
 Lab 1 for Embedded Systems.
 Watches and responds to flags.

-Below is the Word doc describing the objectives:
+Below is the Word doc describing the objectives.

-COMP 3510 Embedded Systems Development

 ## Lab Assignment 1
 By Group (2 students at most per group)